cucumber-attic/cucumber.github.com/posting-rules.md

 > Because it messes up the order in which people normally read text.<br><br>
 >> Why is top-posting such a bad thing?<br><br>
 >>> Top-posting.<br><br>
->>>> What is the most annoying thing in e-mail?<br><br>
+>>>> What is the most annoying thing in e-mail?<br>

-The style above is called top posting.
-The most recent posts are at the top.
-This style is _strongly_ discouraged on the Cucumber discussion forum because it makes it very hard to follow long conversations between multiple people.
+If you make the effort to place your follow-up remarks *below* the most relevant section of the text you are replying to, then reading the conversation becomes a lot easier to read than the above.
+As a result,and more people are likely to join the conversation, and there will be less misunderstandings.

-Instead, use interleaved answers:
+So instead of "top posting", please use interleaved answers:

 >>>> What is the most annoying thing in e-mail?
 >>> Top-posting.
 >> Why is top-posting such a bad thing?
 > Because it messes up the order in which people normally read text.

-This style also makes it easier to answer multiple questions, right underneath the question.
+Now, go tell a friend and maybe we can get a discussion going on HN!

 ### 2) Prefix subjects